occupythemind/lgX/README.md

 DELETE /api/topics/<topic_id>/
 ```

-This performs a soft delete if that topic status is not set to TRASH.
+This performs a soft/temporary delete if that topic status is not set to TRASH.
 If it was set to trash, then a permanent delete would take place.